manjurulcis/dockervel/README.md

 * gulp install: `dnodejs gulp install`
 * gulp watch: `dulp-watch`
 Now there is one container running `gulp watch` and monitors changes on files according your `gulpfile.js`
-* To access the webserver, use `docker exec -it <CONTAINER_ID> /bin/sh`
+* For shell access to the web server, use `docker exec -it <CONTAINER_ID> /bin/sh`

-## aliases
+## Aliases
-aliases.sh contains shortcuts to common commands. run dot space dot /aliashes.sh to activate aliases for this terminal session.
+aliases.sh contains shortcuts to common commands. run dot space dot /aliases.sh to activate aliases for this terminal session.
 ```
 $ . ./aliases.sh
 ```